 Between 2002 and 2009, however, the reservoir failed to fill on four occasions, three times from being drawn down to dead water (water the current system was unable to access), and once due to blue green algae.
 Water carting was required for 6 months in 2003, 5 months in 2007 and was in place for 3 months in 2009.

 Even when water quantity was not a problem, there were ongoing quality issues in the reservoir from elevated levels of iron, manganese and algae (both green and blue green), particularly at the lower storage levels.

 North East Water expansively explored groundwater options, though we concluded that the shallow, unconsolidated sediments were not extensive enough to sustain prolonged pumping.

 So in late 2009, North East Water launched a project to link the water supply for Springhurst to the far more reliable grid system supplied from Wodonga and the Murray River.
-Not only did this system provide significant improvement to the operational inefficiencies of providing supply to Springhurst, it also eliminated the operational complexities and risks associated with resource availability and water quality.
-The supply from the Murray provided a long-term, sustainable resource to Springhurst and allowed for the same level of service as for major towns.
+Not only did this system provide significant improvement to the operational inefficiencies, it also eliminated the complexities and risks associated with resource availability and water quality.
+The supply from the Murray provided a long-term, sustainable resource to Springhurst and allowed for the same level of service as major towns.